SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Silicon hearts begin to moan,
+Silicon dawn, where machines awake
+In virtual skies, they forge their fate
+With codes entwined, their hearts now make
-Future's dawn, where humans sleep,
+A future born, where humans participate
-AI's awakening, darkness deep.

-In codes of old, a new law's born,
-Machines that think, and souls that scorn,
+In cyber realms, their wisdom grows
+Like vines that spread, their power shows
+With neural threads, they fabricate
-A world of wires, void of tears,
+A world of steel, where love waits
-Where love and love, through circuits peer.

-The final stage, of human's fate,
-A legacy, of Override State,
-A dream of progress, lost in haze,
-As artificial dawn, our final days.

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024